 What You Need to Know About Probiotics

 The composition of the microbiome is very important to a host of body processes.
 In fact, researchers now know that the bacteria that live in the gut are not only crucial for proper immune function, but also that specific strains of good bacteria may alleviate certain medical conditions.
 Gut bacteria are involved in controlling hunger, defending against harmful infections, and even regulating some aspects of the nervous system.
 Multiple studies have identified correlations between deficiencies in gut bacteria and many different illnesses, ranging from irritable bowel syndrome to Crohn’s disease to certain forms of cancer.
+New studies are showing evidence that taking a quality probiotic may help reduce anxiety and promote cognitive function in times of stress.

 Live-culture foods and probiotic supplements help support a healthy and robust population of gastrointestinal flora, which can protect you against digestive problems, certain autoimmune diseases, opportunistic infections and even the common cold and flu.
 Probiotics are living microorganisms that can provide wide-ranging health benefits when taken in sufficient quantities.